Jerusalem Biblical Zoo: Wildlife conservation

 The zoo sees its primary goal as the conservation of endangered species.
-These include animals mentioned in the Bible which are now extinct in Israel, such as the Asian lion, the Syrian brown bear, the Asiatic cheetah, the Nile crocodile and the Persian fallow deer (which has been reintroduced in Israel), and the critically endangered Arabian leopard which is on the verge of extinction in Israel.
-It also includes endangered species worldwide, such as the Asian elephant, rare species of macaw, the cockatiel, the ibis, and the golden lion tamarin.
+These include animals mentioned in the Bible which are now extinct in Israel, such as Asiatic lions, Syrian brown bears, Asiatic cheetahs, Nile crocodiles and Persian fallow deer (which has since been reintroduced to Israel), and Arabian leopards, which are critically endangered and on the verge of extinction in Israel.
+It also includes endangered species worldwide, such as Asian elephants (which historically also lived in the Levant), rare species of macaw, cockatiels, ibises, and golden lion tamarins.

 Towards that end, the zoo undertakes to breed animals in captivity and, in some cases, reintroduce them to the wild.
 Through this program, the zoo has successfully increased the number of Persian fallow deer in Israel.
 This species was thought to be extinct in the 20th century until a small number of deer were located in Iran in 1956.
 In 1978, four of these deer were brought to Israel and have since increased to several hundred, with a major breeding colony at the Jerusalem Biblical Zoo.
 A concurrent project to protect the Negev tortoise from extinction involves breeding from artificially-incubated eggs.

 There is a captive breeding programme for the blind cave shrimp Typhlocaris galilea.

 At the zoo's National Center for Artificial Incubation of Raptor Eggs, eggs of raptors that are either extinct or severely decimated in Israel are incubated from captive-breeding pairs.
 The griffon vulture, an endangered species, is the subject of much research activity.
 The zoo has successfully mated vultures with crippled wings – a feat that ornithologists previously thought could not be accomplished because these birds could not balance themselves properly.
 It has also used two male vultures to hatch and raise chicks from incubated eggs.
 Additionally, the zoo participates in a countrywide breeding program coordinated by the Israel Nature and Parks Authority to increase the birth rate of griffon vultures in the wild.